namastexlabs/automagik-spark/docs/API_ENDPOINTS_UX_GUIDE.md

 3. **Debouncing**: For search and filter operations
 4. **Batch Operations**: Group multiple sync operations

-This comprehensive guide provides all necessary information for building a complete AutoMagik Spark UI that leverages the full potential of the API while providing an excellent user experience.
+This comprehensive guide provides all necessary information for building a complete Spark UI that leverages the full potential of the API while providing an excellent user experience.